imartinezl/population-map/README.md

 - **Visualize the least populated regions in Europe**

-This purpose is very simple to define.
-Here I was very much inspired by [this article](https://www.citymetric.com/fabric/nine-things-we-learned-population-density-map-europe-3775) where Jonn Elledge introduces the visualization of by [Dan Cookson](https://twitter.com/danc00ks0n).
+Regarding this objective, I was very much inspired by [this article](https://www.citymetric.com/fabric/nine-things-we-learned-population-density-map-europe-3775) where John Elledge introduces the visualization of [Dan Cookson](https://twitter.com/danc00ks0n).

 - **Learn how to approach the viz of large spatial datasets**